johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 games with zero audio glitches, preferably with lagless vsync enabled to minimise input lag as well, then you're done.

 ### Vsync tips & tricks

-Getting vsync work correctly in WinUAE without any visual or auditory glitches whatsoever can be rather finicky.
-Here are a few general recommendations and troubleshooting tips:
+Getting vsync work correctly in WinUAE without any visual or auditory glitches whatsoever can be rather finicky and there are a few pitfalls to be aware of.
+Here are a few useful tips for younger players:

 - Disable any driver-level vsync enforcements and overrides (e.g., leave vsync at the default "let the application decide" setting in Nvidia Control